aaron-grau/curic/javascript/projects/ttt_jquery/README.md

 Webpack will output the bundled file as `js/bundle.js`, for which we have included a script tag in `index.html`.

-Open a new terminal tab or window and run `webpack ./js/main.js ./js/bundle.js`.
+Open a new terminal tab or window and run `webpack --watch ./js/main.js ./js/bundle.js`.
+The `--watch` flag directs webpack to re-bundle your app every time you save a bundled file.

 [webpack]: ../../readings/browser-modules.md#webpack